tytydraco/yessleep/out/The_only_flaw.md

 &#x200B;

 My husband David died in a hotel room while on the road with a theater group he was working with that summer.
 The police told me he had most likely died of self-induced hypoxyphilia.
-I thought they meant some kind of rare disease at first.
+I thought they were talking about some kind of rare disease at first.

 &#x200B;